Praktiker shareholder mulls taking over bank loans - paper

-FRANKFURT, July 13 A leading shareholder of insolvent German home improvement retailer Praktiker is considering buying out banks in a move to save the company, Germany's leading tabloid newspaper reported on Saturday.
+FRANKFURT A leading shareholder of insolvent German home improvement retailer Praktiker PRAG.DE is considering buying out banks in a move to save the company, Germany's leading tabloid newspaper reported on Saturday.

 "An insolvency is not the end.
 Together with other investors we are considering buying the loans held by banks," Isabella de Krassny told Bild.